 (Okay.
 I promise, no more Home Improvement puns!)

 Best Conference Call Tool – Free Conference

 I’ve sat through more than 1,000 conference calls so far in my career, and I’m sure I will sit through more.
 I’ve dialed into subscription-based 1-800 dedicated conference lines, and I’ve participated in calls on a long-distance number from the Midwest.
 They all work the same, primarily; there’s a number that you call and an access code that you enter, and voila, you’re meeting with people on the phone.
 My favorite conference call service right now is Free Conference.
 Its prime advantage is conveyed in its name; it’s free!
 Full Disclosure: I once had issues with connectivity using this service, but I’d say that has happened less than 1 percent of the time that I’ve used it.
-If you’re looking for a way to host professional calls with individuals calling in from multiple locations, I recommend giving this tool a try.

 Best To-Do List Tool – Todoist

 Maintaining a list of tasks keeps me organized and on track in meeting my deadlines.
 There is also something very satisfying about crossing items off of the list and having proof that I was productive!
 I’ve used BaseCamp, ToDoist, Trello, Wunderlist, and a number of other task management tools in the past.
 Of all that I’ve tried, ToDoist is by far my favorite.
 There is a free option that I’ve found intuitive and full of features that I love: